liamg2810/shopping-cart/README.md

 );
 ```

-You can now go to http://localhost/shoppingCart
+You can now go to http://localhost/shoppingcart to use the app.